nadavshemesh/silver-reversing-sct/readme.md

 # Silver .sct reverse engineering & modding tool

-A tool created to read and modify an in-game scripting language of a game called ‘[Silver](http//en.wikipedia.org/wiki/Silver_(video_game))’ - an action RPG from 1999 developed by Spiral House and published by Infogrames.
+A tool created to read and modify internal scripts of a game called '[Silver](http//en.wikipedia.org/wiki/Silver_(video_game))' - an action RPG from 1999 developed by Spiral House and published by Infogrames.

 ### *This tool is work in progress, so it’s unstable, buggy and has missing features.*